 2. Blood Sugar

 Fasting Glucose and A1C: When blood glucose levels are high, glucose molecules attach to the hemoglobin in red blood cells.
 Normal levels of glucose produce a normal amount of glycated hemoglobin.
 Too much causes stiffening of the collagen in the blood vessel walls, leading to high blood pressure, especially in diabetes.
 High levels also cause weakening of the collagen in the blood vessel walls, leading to strokes.
 A deficiency of B12 and iron may also lead to higher HbA1C levels, as well as the chronic use of NSAID’s (Aspirin, Advil).
 Other medications should also be explored if high levels are unexplained.

 Triglycerides: Triglycerides can easily be kept in range with a good diet low in sugar and flour-based foods while supplementing with vitamin C and fish oil.

 See my vitamin C recommendations here.

-Homocysteine: A folate, B12, B6 and choline deficiency, stress and hypothyroidism can contribute to high homocysteine levels and free radical damage, causes platelets to stick together, and can attack blood vessel walls.
+Homocysteine: A folate, B12, B6 and choline deficiency, stress and hypothyroidism can contribute to high homocysteine levels and free radical damage, causes platelets to stick together and can attack the walls of the blood vessels.